LivePersonInc/developer-center/pages/Documents/ConversationalAI/CommonSolutions/check-a-skill-s-shift-status-before-transferring.md

 #### Step 2: Get your developer key

-In Conversation Orchestrator:

-* Copy your developer key (Maven API key), so you can use it in calls to the CCS.
+In the Developers module of Conversation Orchestrator, copy your developer key (Maven API key), so you can use it in calls to the CCS.

 #### Step 3: Create a function that retrieves the shift status info and sends it to the CCS